About me and my historical narrative

 https://www.hungarianottomanwars.com/spreading-hungarian-history/

-Reading my website, you can find stories not only about heroic Hungarians, but also about heroic Slovaks, Serbs, Germans, Irish, Italians, Spanish and even Turks.
-Among other things, you can read how King Matthias Corvinus knighted his Jewish subjects, how Hungarians sometimes fought against each other.
-In my book I even wrote down a legend about the Gypsies of Nagyida who bravely defended the castle against the enemy.
+Reading my website, you can find stories not only about heroic Hungarians but also about heroic Slovaks, Serbs, Germans, Irish, Italians, Spanish, and even Turks.
+Among other things, you can read how King Matthias Corvinus knighted his Jewish subjects, and how Hungarians sometimes fought against each other.
+In my book, I even wrote down a legend about the Gypsies of Nagyida who bravely defended the castle against the enemy.
 Look, there are also stories of ladies whose deeds must be preserved:

 https://www.hungarianottomanwars.com/essays/the-lady-with-a-hook-gun-in-buzita-castle/